YOUR GUIDE TO BUYING HOME GENERATORS

 Generac standby generator

 Standby devices are installed near your home and are hardwired to a transfer panel.
 The transfer panel in turn is permanently connected to both the house wiring and utility lines.
-The standby generator is also hooked up to a fuel source, such as a natural gas, propane or diesel.
+The standby generator is also hooked up to a fuel source, such as a natural gas, propane, or diesel.
 Because this requires professional installation, it will always take a certain amount of time until you can begin using such a system.
 However, once it is installed, a standby model can be activated immediately (either manually or automatically) and effortlessly.
 It can then provide power practically indefinitely for as long as there is a flow of fuel.

 Portable devices are intended to be stored indoors or under a roof and connected only when you need them.
 In an emergency or when away from the grid, you need to move them to the place, fill them with fuel, manually start up, and finally connect to your loads.
 Most portables are fueled from an on-board tank, which may need to be refilled as often as several times a day.

-Trailer mount or towable generators have many of the features of stationary generators (such as automatic start with optional transfer switch) with added portability.
+Trailer mount or towable generators have many of the features of the stationary ones (such as automatic start with optional transfer switch) with added portability.
 They are often used as rental generators and can work in different commercial and industrial applications.
 Unlike other types, trailer mount models normally produce a variety of voltages.
 Besides 120/240 VAC single phase, they can usually provide three phase 208 VAC, 240 VAC, and 480 VAC.
 A rotary selector switch lets you choose a required voltage.
 This type is primarily for industrial buildings or large houses.

-Power takeoff (PTO) generators are the only type that does not include an engine and therefore is not a genset.
+Power takeoff (PTO) generators are the only type that does not include an engine and therefore are not gensets.
 They use a tractor’s engine to drive the alternator.
 Today’s tractor PTO shafts spin at 540 or 1000 RPM.
 For 60 Hz output this rotation is converted to 1800 or 3600 RPM of the gearbox shaft depending on the number of alternator poles.
 Of course, you need a tractor to drive a PTO.
 Therefore, this type is suitable primarily for a farm or a ranch.

 RV generators are designed for powering recreational vehicle appliances, primarily air conditioners.
 Unlike other types, these models are often powered from the RV main gas tank and normally have a remote start.